fduran/sadservers/README.md

 ### User Experience

 Not a UX expert as anyone can see but just trying to make it as simple and less confusing as possible.
-Like Seth Godin says in _The Big Red Fez_, "show me the monkey" (make evident where to click).
+Like Seth Godin says in _The Big Red Fez_, "show me the banana" (make evident where to click).
 The "happy paths" are so far one or two clicks away.

 ### Security